collective/plone.recipe.varnish/README.rst

     Varnish VCL format version.
     If not given it defaults to ``4.0``.

+``grace-healthy``
+    Grace in the context of Varnish means delivering otherwise expired objects when circumstances call for it.
+This can happen because:
+    (1) the backend-director selected is down, or
+    (2) a different thread has already made a request to the backend that's not yet finished.

+    If the backend is healthy, accept objects that are this number of seconds old.
+Clients will be delivered content that is no more than number of seconds past its TTL.

+    Format: number followed by a time unit: ms, s, m, h.

+    Defaults to ``None``.
+If this is set to ``None`` the grace feature is disabled.

+``grace-sick``
+    If the backend is sick, accept objects that are this old.
+    See also ``grace-healthy``.

+    Format: number followed by a time unit: ms, s, m, h.

+    Defaults to ``600s``.
+Should be greater than ``grace-healthy``.

 To test the generated configuration for syntactic correctness, run ``varnishd -C -f ./parts/varnish-configuration/varnish.vcl``.